Maine Practice Materials with helpful tips

 Maine Manual on Professional Responsibility, Board of Overseers of the Bar, Standish, ME: Tower Publishing, 2004 edition

-Attorney Information Search (Directory) -- Board of Overseers.
+Attorney Directory -- Board of Overseers.
 Updated regularly

 Maine Law Firm Websites (most comprehensive list on the web, posted on cleaves.org)